 May 3, 2022

 To begin with, it can be helpful to determine what a whistleblower actually is.
-Whistleblowing is simply the use of official channels to report corruption, inaccuracies & misconduct within an organization or authority.
+Whistleblowing is simply the use of certain channels to report corruption, inaccuracies & misconduct within an organization or authority.
 However, this can be further divided into internal and external whistleblowing.

 In this blog post, we take a closer look at what the two mean, what they have in common, but also what is the difference between internal and external whistleblowing.